 Benefits of a Delaware Series LLC

-- Ability to create an unlimited number of horizontal internal “firewalls” between baskets of assets known as protected series
+- Ability to create an unlimited number of horizontal internal “firewalls” between baskets of assets known as series

 - One fixed annual fee, regardless of the number of protected series